Risks, Side Effects and Complications of the Anterior-Posterior Vaginal Repair

 6) Inflammation or infection after the Anterior-Posterior Vaginal Repair

-- The probability of wound infection after the Anterior-Posterior Vaginal Repair is possible because the surgical site is located near the vaginal tract, urinary tract and alimentary (fecal) tract, and may come in contact with various fluids.
-However, inflammation or infection of the wound mostly happens to any women who fail to follow post-operative care instructions, have existing diseases such as diabetes or have vaginal infection before the surgery.
+- The probability of wound infection after the Anterior-Posterior Vaginal Repair is possible, because the surgical wound in the vagina may constantly be prone to contamination because of the fluid from vaginal tract, urinary tract, and alimentary (fecal) tract.
+Mostly the inflammation or infection of the wound may happen to any women who fail to follow the instructions, follow the instructions incorrectly, have existing diseases such as diabetes, or have vaginal infection before the surgery.

 - Inflammation or infection after the Anterior-Posterior Vaginal Repair may cause complications such as wound deformation, suture mark (scar), or wound tearing which leads to abnormal bleeding from surgical wound.
 The vaginal scar located at the G-Spot may interrupt sexual gratification.

 7) Leakage between vagina and neighboring organs after the Anterior-Posterior Vaginal Repair